 Commencement and Honorary Degrees Committee

 The Commencement and Honorary Degrees Committee has the responsibility of seeking candidates for the Commencement speaker and for honorary degrees.
-The committee invites recommendations from the broader Carleton community.
-It deliberates on the recommendations and presents names of potential Commencement speakers and recipients of honorary degrees to the faculty as a whole for a vote.
-Following approval from the faculty, the recommendations are presented to the Executive Committee of the Board of Trustees, which must approve them.
+The committee seeks nominations from the broader Carleton community.
+The committee deliberates on the recommendations, aiming for a lively and memorable Commencement Address, and presents nominations for honorary degrees to the faculty as a whole.
 Suggestions for either speakers and/or honorary degrees from trustees, faculty, staff, students, and interested persons may be referred at any time to the President of the College for possible consideration by the committee.
-In choosing a Commencement speaker, the committee strives to find someone who can deliver a lively and memorable Commencement address.
-The committee may also nominate candidates for honorary degrees who do not speak at the Commencement ceremony.
+Following approval from the faculty, the recommendations for honorary degrees are also presented to the Executive Committee of the Board of Trustees, which must approve them.

 Two faculty members serve on this committee.
 Each is appointed by the Faculty Affairs Committee for a three-year term.